Let’s get straight to the point – you’re probably searching for a policy and procedure template you can use.

 - Support good workflows

-- Actually use them
+- Use them

-But, how do you define a “properly implemented SOP”?
+Nevertheless, how do you define a “properly implemented SOP”?

 Properly implemented SOPs